Morgan Jones (The Walking Dead): Season 6

-In the season premiere, "First Time Again", Morgan and Rick catch up, revealing that he learned how to use his staff from someone after the outbreak.
+In the season premiere, "First Time Again", Morgan and Rick catch up, revealing that he learned how to use his staff from a fellow survivor following the outbreak.
 Morgan is kept in a room for the night before Rick lets him free, telling him he doesn't take chances anymore.
 Morgan accompanies Rick in going out of the Safe Zone to bury Pete, when they come across a rock quarry filled with walkers.
 Morgan helps Rick with his plan to lure the walkers out of the quarry and away from the Safe Zone, knowing it's only a matter of time before they break free.
 Morgan is present when they walk in on Carter (Ethan Embry) discussing his plans to kill Rick and take the Safe Zone back, holding a gun to Eugene.
-Rick disarms Carter, which leads him into telling Morgan that no matter what happens, people like Carter will end up dying.
+Rick disarms Carter, telling Morgan that no matter what happens, people like Carter will end up dying.
 During construction on a makeshift barrier, several walkers stumble into the work zone.
 Rick wants the Alexandrians to kill them, but Morgan intervenes, saying he doesn't take chances anymore either.
 As the group are luring the walkers out of the quarry and away from the Safe Zone, a blaring horn is heard coming from Alexandria.
 This causes the herd of walkers to begin making their way through the woods and back to the Safe Zone, with Morgan, Rick and Michonne running back to Alexandria.